The-EG/brewlog/_posts/2016-02-21-sorachi-ace.markdown

   fg: 1.010
   abv: 7.2%
 ---
+A clone recipe for Brooklyn Brewery's Sorachi Ace Saison.

 Lemon and dill sound like an odd combination, but it's actually quite good!
 {% include other_brews.markdown %}
 {% include recipe.markdown %}